Omnidirectional shuttling to avoid valley excitations in Si/SiGe quantum wells: Schr o dinger-Poisson simulations

-Diagonalizing Eq.~(\ref{eq:ham_2level}), we find that the minimum energy gap between the ground and excited state $\Delta E = 2 t_c$.
-Thus, by varying $\varepsilon$ and computing the minimum energy gap $\Delta E$, we can extract $t_c$.
-Using the electrostatic simulations, we first extract a 2D potential energy as a function of $x$ and $y$, by taking a slice through the simulation at the $z$ coordinate of the center of the quantum well.
-Then, we solve a discretized 2D Schr{\"o}dinger equation to extract the ground and first excited orbital energies of this potential.
-Finally, we can adjust the effective detuning by applying an electric field $E_\text{lat}$ along the axis between the potential pockets.
-By adjusting $E_\text{lat}$, we identify the minimum ground state energy gap, from which we compute $t_c$.
+where $t$ equals $t_c$ for the multichannel case and $t_p$ for the 2D case.
+Diagonalizing Eq.~(\ref{eq:ham_2level}) identifies the minimum energy gap between the ground and excited states as $2 t$.
+This quantity is determined from simulations as follows.
+We first perform SP simulations of realistic device geometries and extract the 2D potential energy of the quantum well at the $z$ coordinate corresponding to the center of the quantum well.
+We then import this potential into a discretized 2D Schr{\"o}dinger equation and solve to obtain the ground and first excited orbital-state energies.
+The simulations are repeated many times while varying the in-plane electric field along the axis between the potential pockets, representing the detuning parameter.
+Finally, we identify the minimum energy gap as $2t$.